neurodata/about/research.md

 8. free and open source - so anybody can access it
 9. cloud deployed - runs on our cloud so we and others can run it easily

-- nanoscale electron microscopy data
-- microscale superresolution light microscopy data
+We are building pipelines with the above properties for the following disparate kinds of data:

+- nanoscale electron microscopy data - collaborators (and papers of theirs) studying this kind of data include [bobby](http://www.cell.com/cell/pdfExtended/S0092-8674(15)00824-7) (argonne), [albert cardona & marta zlatic](https://www.nature.com/articles/nature23455) (janelia), [davi bock](https://www.nature.com/articles/nature09802) (janelia).
+We have a somewhat antiquated [pipeline](https://www.frontiersin.org/articles/10.3389/fninf.2015.00020/full) for these data, though [sebastian seung's group](http://seunglab.org/) (amongst others) is currently building the state of the art work here.
+- microscale superresolution light microscopy data - collaborators (and papers of theirs) studying this kind of data include: stephen smith [1](http://www.jneurosci.org/content/35/14/5792.short), [2](https://www.frontiersin.org/articles/10.3389/fnana.2015.00100/full), [3](http://www.cell.com/neuron/abstract/S0896-6273(10)00766-X) (allen), rick huganir (jhu).
+Our current (in progress) pipeline includes synapse detection [guillermo sapiro](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005493) (duke), and analysis of the resulting matrices using [meda](https://github.com/neurodata/meda).
 - mesoscale light microscopy data
 - macroscale magnetic resonance imaging data